Google Search Console is one of the most accessible tools for monitoring and optimising your website’s performance.

 The URL inspection tool allows you to test Google’s crawling and rendering capacity on a particular URL on the site.
 This helps ascertain that Googlebot can crawl on a page, something that may only have been clear with the test.

 A successful test will yield a perfectly loaded page, indicating which resources are left inaccessible to the bot.
-You can access the website code through “View Tested Page,” along with any web page errors.
+You can access the website code and any web page errors through “View Tested Page. "

 This can be a highly useful tool at the debugging stage of web development.